mikededo/mikededo/README.md

 ### Hi there, I'm Mike 👋!

 ### About Me
-- 👦🏻 I'm 21 years old and I live in Girona, Spain.
+- 👦🏻 I'm 22 years old and I live in Girona, Spain.
-- 🎓 I'm studying Computer Science in _Universitat de Girona_.
-- 👨🏻‍💻 I'm currently working as a senior front-end developer at Additio!
+- 👨🏻‍💻 I'm currently working as a front-end developer at Xing!
 - 💻 I spend a lot of my free time developing apps in as many new technologies as I can learn.
 - 🎯 I'm mainly focused on bringing my web development knowledge to an advanced level.
 - ⚡ When I'm not coding, I'm mostly riding my bike or training!